11 Festive ESL Christmas Lessons for Adults

 Activity: Make Your Own Christmas Decorations!

 Use the rest of your class time (or the next class) to let students make their own holiday decorations.
-You can make Christmas ornaments, wreaths or even garland.
+You can make Christmas ornaments, wreaths or even garlands.
 These decorations or ornaments can be taken home by the students or you can use them to add a little festive spirit to the classroom.

 If you’re looking for decoration ideas, the website “Mums Make Lists” has loads of low-cost DIY Christmas decoration ideas to choose from.